BenRogersWPG/WebSearch/README.md

 - ~~Enable extension to run on all UI elements (currently only works on Text Editor UI)~~
 - ~~Review when clauses in package.json as upcoming changes were noted in VS Code v1.76~~
 - ~~Try making the new `WebSearch.webSearch` command the default key command on Linux~~
+- ~~Add icons to the QuickPick menu and display them on the search engine submenu~~
 - ~~Use only one search engine (no submenu) if only one search engine is in settings~~
 - ~~Add a submenu to the function and allow multiple websites to be searched from~~
 - ~~Show message to user if they added a search engine that doesn't have a query~~